stryker-mutator/stryker-js/packages/stryker-karma-runner/README.md

 A plugin to use the karma test runner in [Stryker](https://stryker-mutator.github.io), the JavaScript mutation testing framework

-## Warning

-The stryker-karma-runner is available from stryker v0.4.0 onward.

 ## Install

-Install stryker-karma-runner from your project folder:
+Install stryker-karma-runner locally within your project folder, like so:

 ```bash
 npm i --save-dev stryker-karma-runner